 The mains input voltage is measured through the VINSENSE pin.
-When the VINSENSE pin has reached Vstart(VINSENSE) (1.15 V) the PFC can start switching, but only if the other start conditions are met as well, see Section 3.1.
-As soon as the voltage on pin VINSENSE drops below Vstop(VINSENSE) (0.89 V), the PFC stops switching.
-The flyback however, continues switching until its maximum on-time protection, ton(fb)max (40 $\mu$ s) is triggered.
+When the VINSENSE pin has reached V{start(VINSENSE)} (1.15 V) the PFC starts switching, but only if the other start conditions are met as well, see Section 3.1.
+As soon as the voltage on pin VINSENSE drops below V{stop(VINSENSE)} (0.89 V), the PFC stops switching.
+The flyback however, continues switching until its maximum on-time protection, t{on(fb)max} (40 μ s) is triggered.
 When this protection is triggered, the IC stops switching and enters Safe restart mode.

 The voltage on pin VINSENSE must be an average DC value, representing the mains input voltage.
-The system works optimally with a time constant of approximately 150 ms at the VINSENSE pin.
-The high time constant on pin VINSENSE prevents a fast restart of the PFC after a mains dropout, therefore the voltage at the VINSENSE pin is clamped to 100 mV below the $V{start(VINSENSE)}$ level.
-This guarantees a fast PFC restart after recovery of the mains input voltage.
+The system works optimally using a time constant of approximately 150 ms at the VINSENSE pin.